 Fulfilling the bold vision for the Gateway requires bold partners.
 Three recent gifts demonstrate the transformative power of donor support.

-Professors Scott Shenker and Ion Stoica of the Division of Computing, Data Science, and Society (CDSS) and the College of Engineering each gave $25 million.
+Professors Scott Shenker and Ion Stoica of the College of Computing, Data Science, and Society (CDSS) and the College of Engineering each gave $25 million.
 Shenker’s gift will help facilitate development of the Gateway.
 Stoica’s gift will also support construction, as well as two new full-time faculty positions in computer science.

 “We want to build an idea factory, an ecosystem where students, faculty, and staff can come together to tackle complex societal problems and pioneer new approaches in computing and data science,” says Stoica.